 With its unusual mixture of sung and spoken lines, the Opéra-Comique is not your usual opera.
 This makes it a perfect starting point for newcomers looking to experience Paris’s musical institutions for the first time.
 In its third incarnation, the theatre that houses the company – Salle Favart – is a spectacle of its own.
 Recently refurbished, its beautiful baroque detailing spills off every wall, balcony and ceiling; and marble adorns almost every surface.
 Grab yourself a glass of wine and take to your seat – when the curtain comes up, you’re in for a treat.
 Whatever you’ve managed to catch on their busy schedule, you’re sure to see something like nothing you’ve seen before.

 From beautiful parks to cosy cafes, this city’s flavour for romance is impossible to resist.
-Whisk away a loved one for a romantic weekend in Paris, with flights to Paris from Manchester Airport.
+Whisk away a loved one for a romantic weekend in Paris, with flights from Manchester to Paris.